prebid/prebid.github.io/download.md

 {% assign module_pages = site.pages | where: "nav_section", "modules" %}

 {: .alert.alert-danger :}
-**Deprecation Notice:** Legacy versions of Prebid.js (0.x) will be deprecated as of **September 27, 2018**.
-Prebid.org will no longer support any version of Prebid.js prior to version 1.0.
+**Deprecation Notice:** Prebid.org does not support any version of Prebid.js prior to version 1.0.

 {: .alert.alert-success :}
 Note: If you receive an error during download you most likely selected a configuration that is not supported.
 Verify that each bidder / module is available in the selected version.